Six "Unacceptable" Coal Mining Deaths in 25 Days - Four in WV

 - Follow manufacturers' recommendations when using surface machinery.

 For a full list recommended safety procedures, click here.
 If you or a loved one has been hurt in a coal mining accident, our West Virginia Injury lawyers can help you pursue the money you need and deserve.
-Call us or fill out our free online case evaluation form to see what Mani Ellis & Layne, PLLC can do for you.
+Fill out our free online case evaluation form to see what Mani Ellis & Layne, PLLC can do for you.